 Watering

-In the warm season it’s advisable to spray the water on the leaves, but be
+In the warm season, spray water on the leaves, but try avoiding the buds because overwatering may wither them.

 Fertilizer